 Feeling Lonely in a Relationship

 The general concept about marriage does not preclude the feeling of loneliness, two people in the relationship such as it is easily assumable marriage protects from loneliness...but does it?
-It's common to feel alone in a marriage: One in three married people over age 45 report being lonely, according to a national survey in 2018, however, it does necessarily mean it has to become the new normal, what it does show underlay issues being kept dormant they are now surfacing, they are becoming more noticeable.
+It's common to feel alone in a marriage: One in three married people over age 45 report being lonely, according to a national survey in 2018, however, it does necessarily mean it has to become the new normal, what it does show underlay issues being kept dormant they are now surfacing, becoming more noticeable.

 Loneliness is a deeper thing because it's more of a psychological state where people feel like their relationships, the quantity of their relationships, the quality of their relationships, are not where they need to be, you can be lonely and not be alone.
 You can literally be surrounded by a whole bunch of people and still feel like you're lonely.

-If you are in a marriage were your need for companionship, love, affection, or other social needs are NOT met you may very well feel lonely despite technically having a life partner.
+If you are in a marriage were your need for companionship, love, affection, or other social needs are NOT met you may very well feel lonely, despite having a life partner.
 Physical proximity isn't the sole factor when it comes to experiencing closeness in a relationship," explains licensed marriage therapist Beverley Andre, LMFT.
 "You have to consider emotional proximity—how in tune are you with your partner?
 If there is an emotional gap [or] chasm in the relationship, your partner could be sitting next to you, and still feel oceans apart."

 What cause Loneliness in your marriage or relationship?
 Many elements are present in those dynamics let's take into consideration a few, here: